Donnie Ernsberger

-Donald "Donnie" Ernsberger (born October 13, 1996) is an American football tight end who is a free agent.
+Donald "Donnie" Ernsberger (born October 13, 1996) is an American former football tight end.
 He played college football at Western Michigan.

 College career

 Ernsberger played four seasons for the Western Michigan Broncos football team, playing both fullback and tight end.
 He was used primarily as a blocker in the Broncos offense his first three seasons and was named a third-team All-MAC selection as a junior.
 As a senior, Ernsberger caught 34 passes for 394 and four touchdowns and was named second-team All-MAC and participated in the NFLPA Collegiate Bowl.

 Professional career

 Tampa Bay Buccaneers

 Ernsberger signed with the Tampa Bay Buccaneers as an undrafted free agent on April 28, 2018.
 Ernsberger was ultimately waived by the team with an injury settlement during training camp.
 The Buccaneers later re-signed Ernsberger to their practice squad on November 28, 2018.
 He was promoted to the Buccaneers active roster on December 18, 2018.

 On July 31, 2019, Ernsberger was waived by the Buccaneers.